Association between treatment for erectile dysfunction and death or cardiovascular outcomes after myocardial infarction

 Objective Erectile dysfunction (ED) is associated with an increased risk of cardiovascular disease in healthy men.
 However, the association between treatment for ED and death or cardiovascular outcomes after a first myocardial infarction (MI) is unknown.

-Methods In a Swedish nation-wide cohort study all men < 80 years of age without prior MI, or cardiac revascularisation, hospitalised for MI during 2007 through 2013 were included.
+Methods In a Swedish nationwide cohort study all men <80 years of age without prior MI, or cardiac revascularisation, hospitalised for MI during 2007–2013 were included.
 Treatment for ED, defined as dispensed phosphodiesterase-5 inhibitors or alprostadil, was related to risk of death, MI, cardiac revascularisation or heart failure.

 Conclusions Treatment for ED after a first MI was associated with a reduced mortality and heart failure hospitalisation.
 Only men treated with phosphodiesterase-5 inhibitors had a reduced risk, which appeared to be dose-dependent.